merge/fatattr-label/README.md

 FAT12, FAT16 and FAT32 are supported, on 32bit and 64bit systems.
 You need to
 apply the provided patch and build your kernel.
+The patch is included in this source repository and applies to any version of Linux, from at least v3.0 up to Linux v4.15.

 I promised not to publish this quite yet.
 If you are overly interested in having support for this now, feel free to [contact me](mailto:martink@posteo.de).